-- 1. Title: Protection System Maintenance
+1. Title: Protection System Maintenance

-- 2. Number: PRC-005-2
+2. Number: PRC-005-2

-- 3. Purpose: To document and implement programs for the maintenance of all Protection Systems affecting the reliability of the Bulk Electric System (BES) so that these Protection Systems are kept in working order.
+3. Purpose: To ensure all transmissiondocument and generation implement programs for the maintenance of all Protection Systems affecting the reliability of the Bulk Electric System (BES) are maintained that these Protection Systems are kept in working order.